xypwn/filediver/README.md

 The program is called "filediver.exe" (or just "filediver" on Linux).
 See [usage](#usage).

 <details>
-<summary>What are "ffmpeg.exe" and "magick.exe"?</summary>
+<summary>What is "ffmpeg.exe"?</summary>

-"ffmpeg.exe" ([FFmpeg](https://ffmpeg.org/)) and "magick.exe" ([ImageMagick](https://imagemagick.org)) are used for converting certain files.
-They are downloaded from official sources by the [GitHub workflow](https://github.com/xypwn/filediver/blob/master/.github/workflows/build-release.yml) that generates the .zip archive you can download.
+"ffmpeg.exe" ([FFmpeg](https://ffmpeg.org/)) is used for converting video and audio files.
+It is downloaded from an official source by the [GitHub workflow](https://github.com/xypwn/filediver/blob/master/.github/workflows/build-release.yml) that generates the .zip archive you can download.

-You only need to keep them in the folder if you don't have them installed on your computer.
+You only need to keep it in the folder if you don't have it installed on your computer already.
 </details>

 ## Usage